Rosacea

 But for most people, rosacea’s “pain” is emotional in the way the chronic skin disease can impact their quality of life.
 The National Rosacea Society has conducted research into how rosacea can affect the lives of people with the condition.
 The group reports these numbers from that research:

 It’s estimated that 14 million Americans live with rosacea, but many people never look for treatment.
-All of them could benefit from coming to St. Louis for treatment with Dr. Musick.
+All of them could benefit from seeing a dermatologist.
 Not usually overly uncomfortable physically, rosacea can be difficult to live with emotionally, causing a person to be embarrassed when he or she has an outbreak, leading to avoiding social situations and lowered self-esteem.

-There isn’t a cure for rosacea, but Dr. Musick’s expertise as a board-certified dermatologist can help patients manage their flare-ups, and he can work with them to identify triggers that may be causing their flare-ups.
+There isn’t a cure for rosacea, but Dr. Musick and his team of expert midlevel providers can help patients manage this condition and identify triggers that may be causing their flare-ups.

 Rosacea is not contagious.